The Official Guide about How to Survive in a War – Check here how it may be useful for YOU

 - Find some company.
 It will be easier for you if you work together with others, and you will have a better chance of defending yourself.

-Other pieces of information in the war survival guide
+Other pieces of information in the polish guide on how to survive in a war.

 The manual also has other pieces of information regarding what to do if you become a hostage, and about first aid procedures, as well as the template of a checklist of things to put in your evacuation backpack and a template of emergency phone numbers.

-If you liked this article about the Polish war survival guide on how to survive a military invasion, check this one about how to react in case of war.
+If you liked this article about the Polish guide about how to survive in a war, check this one about how to react in case of war.

 I also wrote two other articles about the war in our neighbor at Ukraine and the refugee crisis here in Poland: